 The A/D module can operate during Sleep mode.
 This requires that the A/D clock source be set to RC (ADCS1:ADCS0 = 11).
 When the RC clock source is selected, the A/D module waits one instruction cycle before starting the conversion.
 This allows the SLEEP instruction to be executed which eliminates all digital switching noise from the conversion.
 When the conversion is completed, the GO/DONE bit will be cleared and the result loaded into the ADRES register.
 If the A/D interrupt is enabled, the device will wake-up from Sleep.
-If the A/D interrupt is not enabled, the A/D module will then be turned off, although the ADON bit will remain set.
+If the A/D interrupt is not enabled, the ADON bit will remain set.